daos-stack/daos/docs/admin/pool_operations.md

 default.
 If specified during a pool create operation, this property overrides any `--nsvc` options.
 This property cannot yet be changed afterward.

+See [Erasure Code](https://docs.daos.io/v2.4/user/container/#erasure-code) for details on erasure coding at the container level.

 ### Properties for Controlling Checkpoints (MD on SSD only)

 Checkpointing is a background process that flushes VOS metadata from the ephemeral